 Prayer is vital when rebuking Satan to get behind us!

 Although Peter's actions were misleading, they were unquestionably done with good intentions.
 In his misconception, Peter thought Jesus needed encouragement and comfort.
 He did not want Jesus' words to dishearten the rest of the disciples.
 Peter's failure was in overstepping Jesus' authority.
 Why?
-Because he assumed he knew better than Jesus, the Christ (the one he had just confessed as the Messiah, the Son of the living God!).
-And although Peter had confessed Jesus as the Christ, he did not have a good grasp of the Messiah's work.
+Because he assumed he knew better than Jesus Christ (the one he had just confessed to be the Messiah, the Son of the living God!).
+Although Peter confessed Jesus to be Christ, he did not grasp the Messiah's work well.

 II.
 A TRUE FOLLOWER OF JESUS: